 Most bike rental companies requires booking in advance to manage their schedules.
 Security and damage deposit is also required.
 For instance, Philippine Moto Adventures located in Dumaguete require 45,000 php (Philippine peso) for a Kawasaki KLR650, a daily rate of 3,500 php, weekly of 21,000 php, monthly of 65,000 php.
 For Honda XR200, security deposit is 10,000 php, with a daily rate of 1,500 php, 6,500 weekly and 20,000 php monthly.
 They don’t accept credit cards.
 Renters are advised to bring enough peso in cash.
 And for those who are not so experienced or technically skilled the company strongly suggest a guided tour or ride with a more experienced and skilled partner.

-One of Philippine Moto Adventures most exciting offer is the Island Adventure Tour for 8 days starting at Dumaguete then on to Cebu, Negros, Aklan and world famous party island ‘Boracay’.
+Philippine Moto Adventures has some great adventure motorcycling in the Philippines.
+A popular ride is the Island Adventure Tour for 8 days starting at Dumaguete then on to Cebu, Negros, Aklan and world famous party island ‘Boracay’.
 Book a group package for substantial savings.
 Costs for one rider can be as much as 190,000 php, a group of four will only pay 95,000 php each, a saving of up to 50% on the individual price.

-So get some buddies together, pack your suit case, bring your gear and passport (no visa required for the Philippines stay up to 21 days free then extend for a period of 2 months up to 18 months total) and get on over here.
+Adventure Motorcycling in the Philippines – So get some buddies together, pack your suit case, bring your gear and passport (no visa required for the Philippines stay up to 59 days free then extend for a period of 2 months up to 18 months total) and get on over here.
 What are you waiting for?
 “It’s more fun in the Philippines”.

 For more on Island Adventure Tour please visit… Philippine Moto Adventures